dart-lang/site-www/src/_guides/language/numbers.md

 However, depending on the platform, those numeric types have different, hidden implementations.
 In particular, Dart has two very different types of targets it compiles to:
-(1) native, represented typically by 64-bit mobile and desktop processors and (2) web, where JavaScript is the primary execution engine.
+(1) native, represented typically by 64-bit mobile and desktop processor, and (2) web, where JavaScript is the primary execution engine.

 <table>